plasmonX/plasmonX/docs/source/Installation.rst

            conda env create -f python/requirements.yaml
            conda activate plasmonX-env

-        If you don't have conda, you can install Miniconda with:
+        If you don't have conda, you can install Miniconda with [do not run it into plasmonX folder]:

         .. code-block:: bash